Skip to content

 There are patients, usually younger (between thirty-five and fifty years old), who show predominant aging in the neck with the middle third of the face still well preserved.
 These patients may have:

-For these patients, an isolated neck lift can deliver excellent results without the need for a complete facelift.
+For these patients, an isolated neck lift can produce meaningful improvement without the need for a complete facelift.
 The surgery is shorter, the recovery is faster, and the result is focused exactly where the problem is.

 When the neck needs to be treated along with the face